nathanenglehart/nathanenglehart.github.io/knn.md

 cd knn-cpp-241
 make
 ```
+Which compiles the program `knn-cli`.
 Then, to test run KNN on our datasets, we can run:
 ```bash
 ./knn-cli iris-train.csv iris-test.csv -e -v
 ```